Richard-Case/CS315-Project2/README.md

 - Credit (partial): if you are not able to get something working, or unable to generate a particular figure, explain why in your report.
 If you don’t explain, I can’t give partial credit.

 ## Rules / Expectations
-- You may not use a high-level function for implementing this structure.
+1) You may not use a high-level function for implementing this structure.
 For example, you can’t use the max or min command in C++.
 If you have questions about whether a command is permissible, please ask and I will let you know.
-- As mentioned at the start of class, all code should be written in C++.
+2) All code should be written in C++.
-- Please include instructions for how to compile and run your code in your writeup.
+3) Include instructions for how to compile and run your code in your writeup.
-- Explain any implementation choices you had to make in the final report (such as how ties were broken).
+4) Explain any implementation choices you had to make in the writeup (such as how ties were broken).

 # Changelog